Supporting Embedded Content

 So we’ve now got iframes showing up on the screen.
 The next step is interacting with them.

 Before iframes, there were the <frameset> and <frame> elements.
-A <frameset> replaces the <body> tag and splits browser window screen among multiple <frame>s; this was an early alternative layout system to the one presented in this book.
+A <frameset> replaces the <body> tag and splits the browser window among multiple <frame>s; this was an early alternative layout system to the one presented in this book.
 Frames had confusing navigation and accessibility, and lacked the flexibility of <iframe>s, so aren’t used much these days.
 The name “iframe” references these elements in a way—it’s short for “inline frame”.

 Now that we’ve got iframes rendering to the screen, let’s close the loop with user input.
 We want to add support for clicking on things inside an iframe, and also for tabbing around or scrolling inside one.